ethers-io/ethers.js/docs/v5/api/utils/abi/fragments/README.md

 #### *fragment* . **inputs** => *Array< [ParamType](/v5/api/utils/abi/fragments/#ParamType) >*

-This is an array of of each [ParamType](/v5/api/utils/abi/fragments/#ParamType) for the input parameters to the Constructor, Event of Function.
+This is an array of each [ParamType](/v5/api/utils/abi/fragments/#ParamType) for the input parameters to the Constructor, Event of Function.

 ### Methods